jacksleight/statamic-memberbox/README.md

 php please vendor:publish --tag=statamic-members-config
 ```

-And then opening `config/statamic/members.php` to make any changes.
-Here you can modify the route prefix used for the form pages, enable/disable the registration, edit and password forms, and control which fields can be edited through the edit form:
+Then open `config/statamic/members.php` to make any changes.
+Here you can modify the route prefix used for the form pages, enable/disable the registration, edit and password forms, and control which fields are allowed to be submitted through the edit form.

 ### Customising the view templates

-The default view templates have been built to match the [Starters Creek](https://statamic.com/starter-kits/statamic/starters-creek) starter kit, which uses Tailwind CSS.
+The default view templates have been built with the [Starters Creek](https://statamic.com/starter-kits/statamic/starters-creek) starter kit, which uses Tailwind CSS.
 You'll almost definitely want to customise these to match your site's design.
 To do that publish the view templates:

 ```bash
 php please vendor:publish --tag=statamic-members-views